 “I particularly enjoy troubleshooting problems and finding creative ways for students to overcome obstacles.
 My students often call me creative and crafty when it comes to solving their problems in ways that encourage them to meet the challenge and go beyond.

-“I look forward to working with you, whether you’re a school-age flutist or adult, beginner or professional, or somewhere in between.
-The first in-person 30-minute lesson with me is free, as we evaluate where you are, what you need, and where we’ll go together on the flute journey.”
+“I look forward to working with you, whether you’re a school-age flutist or adult, beginner or professional, or somewhere in between.”

 Question: How much do flute lessons with Chris Potter cost?